apache/aurora/docs/features/service-discovery.md

  `_http_example.test.vagrant._tcp.aurora.mesos`, which includes IP address and every port.
 This should only be used if the service has one port.
 3. A SRV record `_{port-name}._http_example.test.vagrant._tcp.aurora.mesos` for each port name defined.
 This should be used when the service has multiple ports.
+To have this working properly it's needed to add `-populate_discovery_info` to scheduler's configuration.

 Things to note: